ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Objective
 Dedicated and detail-oriented new graduate computer science student with extensive team project experience.
-Highly effective at problem-solving and multitasking abilities.
+Highly effective at problem-solving and multitasking.
 Having a strong work ethic, enthusiasm for automobiles and always willing to learn.
-Focus on teamwork and get the job done efficiently in the shortest possible time.
-Holding a valid driver's license with a clean driving record.
+Adept at collaborating within teams to achieve efficient results.
+Possesses a valid driver's license with a clean driving record.
 Capable of driving both automatic and manual transmission vehicles with confidence and expertise.

 -----
 ### Education